Wholesale: Products & Services

 If you are requesting LSNP for a telephone number and line that has an associated custom ring number you can:

 Issue a separate LSR and enter the custom ring TN in the Ported Number field on the Number Port form.
-EASE and FTS have been set up to accept the custom ring entry and will automatically place the appropriate port FIDs behind the custom ring USOC as requested.
+EASE-LSR and FTS have been set up to accept the custom ring entry and will automatically place the appropriate port FIDs behind the custom ring USOC as requested.

 Or on the LSR for the LSNP drop the request to manual handling and indicate the port request for the custom ring TN in the Remarks field on the LSR.